jimearruti/ddsp_interpolate/README.md

 The split is done on a **piece** level, to ensure no leakage takes place.
 There's a check on a file level after the split is done to ensure the ratios are approximately met for **violin, flute and trumpet**.

+The split used for our experiments can be seen in `preprocessed/split_files.json`.

 ### Data preprocessing